To create a vCenter virtual server:

 Hostname - enter the host name of the virtual server

 - Hostname may contain letters (A-Z), numbers(0-9) and hyphens (-) but no spaces or periods (.).
-The name may not consists entirely of digits.
+The name may not consist entirely of digits.

 - For Windows-based VSs, the hostname length should be between 1 and 15 characters.